flupes/svplume/projects/project-stoves.md

 a total loss of electrical power.
 Before our trip to Mexico, we added a small water maker in the space behind the stoves.

+Over the years, we’ve been pleasantly surprised by how well the Wallas performs and how little maintenance it requires.
+During our 2020 refit, however, we decided to send it in for servicing.
+That service quickly turned into a replacement after the stove was badly damaged in shipping.
+Since responsibility for the accident was shared between Scan Marine and us, they agreed to send another used replacement stove.
+So essentially, we ended up with a “new old” stove!

 {% picture projects/project-stove-1.jpg --alt Wallas diesel two-burner stove --img class="img-small"%}
 <p style="text-align: center; font-style: italic;">
   Wallas diesel two-burner stove